April 11th – 18th 2026

 16.1 A Boat intending to file a protest shall notify the Race Committee of that intent immediately after finishing by hailing the RC boat.

-16.2 Protests, requests for redress, and scoring inquiries shall be filed on the YS event website by logging into the owner’s corner and filling out the online form (a diagram may be brought to the hearing; Protest / Hearing Request and Acceptance of Post-Race Penalty forms are available on the ONB and at the regatta office and may be submitted on line or at the office not more than 2 hours after the final boat finishes the final race of the day (RRS 61.3).
+16.2 Protests, requests for redress, and scoring inquiries shall be filed on the YS event website by logging into the owner’s corner and filling out the online form (a diagram may be brought to the hearing; Protest / Hearing Request and Acceptance of Post- Race Penalty forms are available on the ONB and may be submitted on line or on the patio at Windward Camachee Cove Marina not more than 2 hours after the last boat finishes the final race of the day (RRS 60.3).
+The Protest Time Limit time will be posted on the ONB.

 17. SERIES SCORING